jessicayliang/ml-performance-analyzer/main/README.md

 6. Open Grafana Dashboard

 ```
-// Port-forward grafana port
+// Port-forward Grafana web UI
 kubectl port-forward svc/llm-monitoring-grafana 8080:80

+// You can also port-forward Prometheus web UI
+kubectl port-forward svc/llm-monitoring-kube-promet-prometheus 9090:9090
 ```

-Now, just open http://localhost:8080/.
+Now, just open http://localhost:8080/ for Grafana Web UI, or http://localhost:9090 for Prometheus Web UI.
 You will need to obtain a password from the secret:

 ```
 kubectl get secret llm-monitoring-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
 ```

 Use the username "admin", and the password decoded from the secret above.
+You can now navigate to the Dashboard menu to see the custom dashboards for our application.

 ## Metrics Collected